freedomofpress/securedrop-protocol/docs/protocol.md

 | $`sk_S^{PKE} \gets \text{KDF}(mk, \texttt{sourcePKEkey})`$                        |

-Note that $sk_S^{APKE}$ is a hybrid key: SD-APKE requires separate DH-AKEM and ML-KEM-768 components, each derived independently using their own label.
+Note that $sk_S^{APKE}$ is a hybrid key: SD-APKE requires separate DH-AKEM and ML-KEM-768 components, each derived independently using its own label.

 As with the journalist, $`(sk_S^{fetch}, pk_S^{fetch})`$ key generation uses the ristretto255 prime order group.